 - the type of dairy that is allowed.

 Summary of Rules Regarding Dairy on the 4-Hour Body Diet

 Before I give you my interpretation of how dairy fits in to a slow-carb (and low-carb) diet, I want to quote the author of the 4-Hour Body, Tim Ferriss.
 This quote is from this post on his website:

 “Do not eat the following, except for cheat days

 - Dairy (this includes cheese and yogurt of all kinds)

-I mention cottage cheese at one point as a last resort.
+“I mention cottage cheese at one point as a last resort.
 It is low in lactose, which is what you need to avoid.
 Ghee and cream (for coffee) should contain little or no lactose, hence you can use them.
-The same goes for effectively lactose-free, unflavored whey protein, etc..
+The same goes for effectively lactose-free, unflavored whey protein, etc..”

-[Note for the PubMed readers: It’s true that whey is partially (or wholly) responsible for the insulinemic response of most dairy, but avoiding lactose seems to be more directly correlated to faster fat-loss in the diet subjects I’ve tracked.
+“[Note for the PubMed readers: It’s true that whey is partially (or wholly) responsible for the insulinemic response of most dairy, but avoiding lactose seems to be more directly correlated to faster fat-loss in the diet subjects I’ve tracked.
 Needless to say, avoiding all dairy is the simplest solution.”

 For short-term weight loss, or for kick-starting your entry into a lower carb world, you may need to avoid three food groups for a while: fruit, grains and dairy.
 Many people will effectively relegate these food choices to their cheat days.